sgtcoolguy/axway-open-docs/content/en/docs/appc/Titanium_SDK/Titanium_SDK_How-tos/Platform_API_Deep_Dives/Android_API_Deep_Dives/Android_Intents.md

 * Titanium.Android.CATEGORY\_TEST: Activity is for testing purposes.

-For categories, you can also define your own custom category name.
+{{% alert title="💡 Hint" color="info" %}}For categories, you can also define your own custom category name.
 Use a reverse domain scheme to name the category to avoid potential conflicts, for example, org.foo.category.SUPER .
-Custom categories are only useful to communicate between your applications and application activities using intents.
+Custom categories are only useful to communicate between your applications and application activities using intents.{{% /alert %}}

 ## Start an activity with an intent